This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - 6 Tbsp all-purpose flour (plain flour)

-- 2 ½ cups whole milk
+- 2½ cups whole milk

-- ½ cup heavy whipping cream
+- ½ cup heavy (whipping) cream

-- ½ tsp white pepper powder
+- ½ tsp white pepper powder (to taste)

 - 8 oz uncooked elbow macaroni (roughly 2 cups)

-- 2 oz Gruyere cheese
+- 2 oz Gruyère cheese

-- 2 oz Parmigiano-Reggiano (Parmesan) cheese
+- 2 oz Parmigiano-Reggiano or Parmesan cheese

 - 3 Tbsp panko (Japanese breadcrumbs)